mengqyuan/BBDI_resistance/README.md

 Fig4.r - Code to replicate the plots in Figure 4a-i.
 Fig5.r - Code to replicate the plots in Figure 5a, b, d-h.
 CaDRReS.py - Code to replicate the plots in Figure 5c.

-D-FR20.py - Code of D-FR20 method to identify small molecules to reverse BBDI resistance, as shown in Figure 6a.
-Fig7a.py - Code to replicate the plots in Figure 7a.
+Fig6a.py - Code to replicate the plots in Figure 6c.
 Fig7b.r - Code to replicate the plots in Figure 7b.
 FigS1.r - Code to replicate the plots in Figure S1.
 FigS2.r - Code to replicate the plots in Figure S2.